How do you get rid of moths when you can’t find the source?

 For seasonal clothing, store them in airtight bags or boxes.
 I feel that the vacuum-sealed variety is especially effective.
 Keep them in a cool, dry place, preferably in the main part of your house.
 It’s important to keep them away from hot and humid areas (like the attic or basement).

-As for the pantry, opt for glass or hard plastic airtight storage containers to keep food fresh and prevent pantry pests such as pantry moths, ants and cockroaches from getting in.
+As for the pantry, opt for glass or hard plastic airtight storage containers to keep food fresh and prevent pantry pests such as pantry moths and other miscreants—like ants and cockroaches—from getting in.

 Tip: Remember to check your groceries for signs of infestations before bringing them home as that's usually where non-disease carrying pantry moths come from and how pantry moth infestations start.
 Clothing moths, on the other hand, generally get into houses through infested items (particularly used clothing) purchased from a store or on infested clothing brought in from an outside source.